 Recipient of the Women at Work 2015 International Women’s Day Leadership Award for Global Charitable Endeavours for her work on behalf of orangutans and OFI.

-Kobe Steele, Founder and President of Orangutan Foundation International Australia, is a one-woman powerhouse of passion and purpose, an articulate campaigner and orangutan advocate who tirelessly fundraises to protect what is left of the ancient rainforests of Borneo.
-She has made it her mission to ensure a home for orangutans and other endangered species, helping to raise well over $1 million to buy up and save critical orangutan habitat from the onslaught of the palm oil industry; and has used her unique background as a former media TV personality, producer and publicist to help drive greater awareness about the real issues that continue to face the orangutan and their rainforest home.
+Kobe Steele, Founder and President of Orangutan Foundation International Australia, is a one-woman powerhouse of passion and purpose, an articulate campaigner, conservationist and orangutan advocate who tirelessly fundraises to protect what is left of the ancient rainforests of Borneo.
+She has made it her mission to ensure a home for orangutans and other endangered species, raising over $4 million to buy up and save critical orangutan habitat from the onslaught of the palm oil industry; and has used her unique background as a former media TV personality, producer and publicist to help drive greater awareness about the real issues that continue to face the orangutan and their rainforest home.

 Kobe was in deep mourning after losing her beloved 25-year old daughter, Kristin, her only child and best friend, who was tragically knocked down and killed on her way to work by a truck in Amsterdam in 2007.
 Kobe’s world stopped.
 She could barely function.
 She cried uncontrollably each and every day and had become completely agoraphobic.
 She believed she would never feel happiness or purpose in life again.

 Friends and family were understandably concerned.
 The Kobe Steele that a lot of people remembered had a personality and love for life that bubbled 24/7 – she was the first woman in Australia to host her own national music TV show; a top publicist for record labels and international touring agencies.
 She also enjoyed a long career in radio, becoming the female voice of 2UW and the producer of the station’s highly successful Bazz and Pilko breakfast show.